rue-aubrey/datastories/projectpart2.md

 When I showed A Option 1, he liked it much more, saying, "The scale is much clearer and more intuitive."
 This reflected his earlier opinions that about Option 2 being harder to read for specific quantities.

 #### Takeaway
 In the end, his recommendation was that I use the line chart.
 However, when trying to include Option 1 in Shorthand, the Tableau embed looked unprofessional and unclear.
-The black background didn't keep and the axis was cropped short of the full 12 months.
-This biased me towards Option 2, which is in Flourish.
+The black background didn't stay and the axis was cropped short of the full 12 months.
+This biased me towards Option 2 which uses Flourish.

 ## 3. How should I synthesize story and data?